cuishuqi/fnkwallet/README.md

-# FnkWallet
+# FnkOS Wallet
-The FNK wallet
+The FNKOS wallet